-The tiny hill station of Matheran has been a favourite getaway from Mumbai for decades now and has lost none of its charms over the years.
+Matheran is a tiny hill station.
+It has been a favourite getaway from Mumbai for decades now and has lost none of its charms over the years.
 Situated at an altitude of some 800 m in the Western Ghats, Matheran is a convenient 90 km from Mumbai, making it just right for a quick break.
 There are around 38 designated look-outs “points” in Matheran, including the Panorama Point that provides a 360-degree view of the surrounding area and also the Neral town.
 The sight of sunset and sunrise is dramatic, from this point.

 Discovered by the British around 1850, Matheran has for long attracted those who want to escape the heat and dust of the plains.
 The hill station now offers even greater respite from city stress because it’s a vehicle free zone.
 Imagine spending time amidst the greenery without a whiff of vehicular pollution or the sound of honking!
 It’s a pedestrian-only hill station with all motor vehicles having to stop at Dasturi.
 From there, you can trek up to Matheran or take a pony ride.

 The most fun way to reach Matheran, though, is to take a train from Mumbai that stops at Neral.
-From here, there’s a toy train that chugs up, covering the 20- km distance at a gentle pace, allowing you to take in the scenery along the route.
+From here, there’s a toy train that chugs up.
+It covering the 20- km distance at a gentle pace, allowing you to take in the scenery along the route.

 Matheran itself is a place of sloping hills and wooded walking trails.
 There’s also a single-street marketplace, where you’ll find a row of restaurants and shops.
 Walkabout and take a look at the homes, many of which still exude an old-world air.